rahul9356o/Imagegram/Readmi.md

-# packge
+# packges

    1.nodemon
-    npm -D nodemon => use for save allcode atomaticaly
+    npm -D nodemon => use for save all code atomaticaly

     2.dotenv